superfly/docs/postgres/index.html.md

 redirect_from: /docs/reference/postgres/
 ---

-[Postgres](https://www.postgresql.org/), formally known as PostgreSQL, is a powerful open source object relational database system that's used by many popular web frameworks to persist application data.

 <div class="callout">
-If you have flyctl [v0.0.412](https://github.com/superfly/flyctl/releases/tag/v0.0.412) or newer installed, new Fly Postgres clusters you create will use our next-gen Apps V2 architecture, built on [Fly Machines](/docs/reference/machines/).

-Your existing Fly Postgres clusters will continue to work, running on Fly Apps V1 (powered by Nomad).
+Fly Postgres clusters created with flyctl [v0.0.412](https://github.com/superfly/flyctl/releases/tag/v0.0.412) or newer use our next-gen Apps V2 architecture, built on [Fly Machines](/docs/reference/machines/).
+Older Fly Postgres clusters will continue to work, powered by Nomad.
+Docs for these databases can be found here:
 <ul>
-  <lh>Docs for Fly Postgres databases on Apps V1:</lh>
   <li>
     <a href="/docs/reference/postgres-on-nomad/">Fly Postgres on Apps V1</a>
   </li>